No results found

 Solution of system gesture conflicts

-The history forward gesture of Chrome is now available near the vertical center of screen.
+By default, the history forward gesture of Chrome is available near the vertical center of screen.
 On other areas, only the system gesture is available.
-One can disable it through the Developer options menu.
+One can disable this behavior through the Developer options menu.
 (Tap seven times on the Chrome version from the Chrome settings, you will see the Developer options menu.)
+(In Vivaldi browsers, Developer options menu is removed by its developers.)

-ChromeXt adds a book icon in the page menu to enable reader mode manually.
+ChromeXt adds a book icon in the page menu to enable reader (distiller) mode manually.

 AD Blocker solution